 52.5% of the evaluated carts offered an alternative Payment, while 47.5% didn’t present that option on the cart page.

 Here are some examples of sites that do not have an alternative payment option.

 And here are some that do have alternative Payment

-We actually like to take credit of coining the term: “assurance center.”
+We actually like to take credit for coining the term: “assurance center.”
 In 2008 we added an assurance center with trust seals to a client cart page and saw amazing improvements in conversions.
 As a result of this amazing result, we wrote a lengthy post in Internet Retailer Magazine about the case study.
 After that article went viral, everyone was talking about assurance centers and how they are must-haves.
 The funny thing is, we do not believe it is an end-all solution.
-We tried assurance centers with other clients and they failed, miserably!
+We tried assurance centers with other clients, and they failed miserably!

-Of the 200 carts evaluated 37% have some sort of trust icons or assurance center, while a whopping 63% don’t have anything at all.
+Of the 200 carts evaluated, 37% have some trust icons or assurance center, while a whopping 63% don’t have anything at all.